-Since 2022, we have been active with the Toca Project in the Sierra de Zongolica in Mexico.
-Last year, the cooperative made a huge step forward.
-The producers built a micro-beneficio, centrally process coffee cherries, and continuously improve coffee quality.
-Through co-investment, we transformed from buyers to partners – the potential is enormous, and sustainable change is possible.
+We have been active in the Sierra de Zongolica in Mexico with the Toca project since 2022.
+Over the past year, the cooperative has taken a huge step forward.
+The producers built a micro-beneficio, are processing coffee cherries centrally, and are continuously improving coffee quality.
+Through co-investment, we evolved from buyers into partners—the potential is enormous, and sustainable change is possible.

-The Toca Project has made immense progress.
-In March 2025, I was on-site and was impressed and delighted to see how the producers have built their own small processing plant (microbeneficio), become entrepreneurs, and are looking to the future with great enthusiasm.
+The Toca project has made tremendous progress.
+In March 2025, I was on-site and was impressed and full of joy to see how the producers built their own small processing facility (microbeneficio), became entrepreneurs, and look toward the future with great enthusiasm.

-In autumn 2022, we launched the Toca Project in the Sierra de Zongolica, in the south of Veracruz state.
-The idea was to support a newly formed cooperative of small-scale producers on their path to organic-regenerative agriculture, create new market access, and continuously improve coffee quality.
+In the autumn of 2022, we kicked off the Toca project in the Sierra de Zongolica, in the south of the state of Veracruz.
+The idea was to accompany a newly founded cooperative of micro-producers on their path toward regenerative organic agriculture, create new market access, and continuously improve coffee quality.

-We roast the coffee from this project as "Toca" – a dark espresso with a heavy body, soft texture, and balanced acidity.
+We roast the coffee from this project as "Toca" – a dark espresso with a heavy body, smooth texture, and balanced acidity.

-In spring 2023, the group dissolved.
-Disagreements, different ideas, and a lack of consensus on pricing split the group.
-A smaller, new group formed, which led to the creation of the association "Citlal Kaffen" in 2024 – meaning "Coffee Star" in English.
-Since March 2025, Citlal Kaffen is officially a cooperative.
+In the spring of 2023, the group dissolved.
+Disagreements, different ideas, and a lack of consensus on price setting split the group.
+A smaller, new group came together, which in 2024 resulted in the association "Citlal Kaffen" – meaning "Coffee Star" in German.
+As of March 2025, Citlal Kaffen is now officially a cooperative.

-The association of smaller producers into a group is essential:
+The union of smaller producers into a group is essential:

 - As a cooperative, they are efficient in administration,